Learn how to use a custom domain for email campaign tracking links.

 8. Verify that the new custom domain is in use by loading a link from the campaign.

-For example, load the 'view email as webpage' link to verify the tracking link is updated.
-Some organizations will need to wait an hour or more for caching to clear to display the new domain in new test emails.
+For example, load the view email in browser link to verify the tracking link is updated.
+Some organizations will need to wait an hour or more for DNS updates to propagate.